signalfx/otel-workshop/java/README.md

 +  </repositories>
 ```

-## Import the packages required for instrumenting your Java app
+## 2. Import the packages required for instrumenting your app

 ```diff
 +import io.opentelemetry.OpenTelemetry;